Translate

 The third UNESCO site that I visited is the Forth Bridge which is a bridge across the Firth of Forth in the east of Scotland,14 kilometers west of central Edinburgh.
 Completed in 1890, it is considered a symbol of Scotland (having been voted Scotland's greatest man-made wonder in 2016).

 The last UNESCO site that I visited in Scotland is the Old Town and New Town in Edinburgh.
-I would highly a visit to Calton Hill prior to visiting the places at street level.
+I would highly recommend a visit to Calton Hill prior to visiting the places at street level.

 National Monument atop Calton Hill